serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 ### Next Steps

 We've already started filling in the next [milestones](https://github.com/serverless/serverless/milestones).
-Check out the [1.13 milestone](https://github.com/serverless/serverless/milestone/28) to see what we've planned for the next release.
+Check out the [1.13 milestone](https://github.com/serverless/serverless/milestone/28) to see what we have planned for the next release.

 We hope that you like the new release!
 Let us know if you have any questions or feedback in [our Forum](http://forum.serverless.com/) or [GitHub Issues](https://github.com/serverless/serverless/issues).